DevExpress-Examples/asp-net-core-spreadsheet-update-document/README.md

 Returns the collection of [cells](https://docs.devexpress.com/OfficeFileAPI/DevExpress.Spreadsheet.Cell) in a worksheet.

 * [Range](https://docs.devexpress.com/OfficeFileAPI/DevExpress.Spreadsheet.Worksheet.Range)
-Returns the [range of cells](https://docs.devexpress.com/OfficeFileAPI/DevExpress.Spreadsheet.CellRange) in a worksheet.
+Returns the specified [cell range](https://docs.devexpress.com/OfficeFileAPI/DevExpress.Spreadsheet.CellRange) in a worksheet.

 ### 3. Send a response back to the client